I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintcorehelperps-createinstanceofmsxmlobject.md

 ## -remarks
 <p>The plug-in should not directly create an MSXML object by calling CoCreateInstance (described in the Windows SDK documentation).
 Instead, it should call Pscript to do so.
 The reason is that under certain conditions in which the printer driver might be used, such as with older operating system versions, the operating system does not need to register the required version of MSXML, which currently is version 6.
 In such situations, calling CoCreateInstance can fail.
 However, the core driver ensures that wherever the driver is present, the MSXML parser DLL is also present on the machine, making it possible to create an MSXML object when needed.</p>

-<p>The plug-in should not directly create an MSXML object by calling CoCreateInstance (described in the Windows SDK documentation).
-Instead, it should call Pscript to do so.
-The reason is that under certain conditions in which the printer driver might be used, such as with older operating system versions, the operating system does not need to register the required version of MSXML, which currently is version 6.
-In such situations, calling CoCreateInstance can fail.
-However, the core driver ensures that wherever the driver is present, the MSXML parser DLL is also present on the machine, making it possible to create an MSXML object when needed.</p>

 ## -requirements
 <table>
 <tr>